 Interested in a career in Law Enforcement?

 Leesburg Police Department’s Explorer Post #1041 welcomes young adults who have an interest in learning police practices and sciences to assist them in a future career in law enforcement or similar field.
-The Explorer Post meets twice a month and members will attend special events and community activities.
+The Explorer Post meets twice a month on the first and third Wednesday, from 5:30 p.m. to 6:30 p.m.
+Members will attend special events and community activities.

 Areas of instruction include, but are not limited to:

 - Criminal Investigations